Fluctuation without dissipation: Microcanonical Langevin Monte Carlo: Applications

-The results for grid sizes from $L=\,$8, 16, 32 and 64 are shown in Figure \ref{fig}.
-The results for all samplers are computed with an annealing scheme: starting at high $\lambda$ and using the final state of the sampler as an initial condition at the next lowest $\lambda$ level.
+For all samplers, we use an annealing scheme, starting at high $\lambda$ and using the final state of the sampler as an initial condition at the next lowest $\lambda$ level.
 The initial condition at the highest $\lambda$ level is a random draw from the standard normal distribution on each lattice site.
-There is a near perfect agreement between a very long NUTS run (denoted as truth) and MCLMC in terms of susceptibility, where we observe a second order phase transition around the rescaled $\bar{\lambda} \sim 1$.
-Above the phase transition, ESS for MCLMC and HMC is relatively constant with $\bar{\lambda}$.
-ESS for NUTS and HMC scales with $L$ as $d^{-1/4}=L^{-1/2}$, as expected from adjusted HMC \cite{NealHandbook}.
+There is a near perfect agreement between a very long NUTS run (denoted as truth) and MCLMC in terms of susceptibility.
+Above the phase transition ($\bar{\lambda} \gtrsim 1$), ESS for MCLMC and HMC is relatively constant with $\bar{\lambda}$.
+ESS for NUTS and HMC scales with $L$ as $d^{-1/4}=L^{-1/2}$, as expected from adjusted HMC \citep{NealHandbook}.
 At the phase transition, NUTS and HMC suffer from the critical slowing down, resulting in lower ESS.
 In contrast, ESS for MCLMC is almost independent of $\bar{\lambda}$ and $L$.
 Overall, MCLMC outperforms HMC and NUTS by 10-100 at $L=64$ if HMC and NUTS tuning is not included, and by at least 40 if tuning is included (MCLMC auto-tuning is cheap and included in the cost, and we use the recommended 500 warm up samples for tuning of NUTS and HMC).
 We thus expect that for $d=10^8$, typical of state-of-the-art lattice quantum chromodynamics calculations, the advantage of MCLMC over HMC and NUTS will be 2–3 orders of magnitude due to $d^{1/4}$ scaling.
 MCLMC also significantly outperforms recently proposed Normalizing Flow (NF) based samplers \citep{rezende,gerdes}.
 NFs scale poorly with dimensionality, and the training time increases by about one order of magnitude for each doubling of $L$, e.g. of order 10 hours for $L=32$ to reach 90\% acceptance, and 60 hours to reach 60\% acceptance at $L=64$ \citep{gerdes}.
 In contrast, the wall-clock time of MCLMC at $L=64$ on a GPU is a fraction of a second, while even at $L=8096$ (completely out of reach of current NF based samplers) it is only 15 seconds.